KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

-TODO:
-- how one aspect of the implementation could be improved:
-  - Sagen, dass LSTM model noch verbessert werden kann, z.B. tiefer werden (das kann ich aber auch ausprobieren im Abschnitt Refinement).
-- Potential solutions resulting from these improvements are considered and compared/contrasted to the current solution.

 The FallDataSet was recorded under laboratory conditions performing voluntary falls.
 One possible improvement in detecting falls with wearable sensors is to obtain more realistic data by incorporating _involuntary_ falls, which are not that easy to get.